 A.3 Fixed Reference Channels for performance requirements (QPSK, R=193/1024)

-The parameters for the reference measurement channels are specified in table A.3-1 for FR1 PUSCH performance requirements with transform precoding disabled, UL-DMRS-add-pos = 0 and 1 transmission layer.
+The parameters for the reference measurement channels are specified in table A.3-1 to table A.3-6 for FR1 PUSCH performance requirements:

+- FRC parameters are specified in table A.3-1 for FR1 PUSCH with transform precoding disabled, UL-DMRS-add-pos = 0 and 1 transmission layer.

-The parameters for the reference measurement channels are specified in table A.3-2 for FR1 PUSCH performance requirements with transform precoding disabled, UL-DMRS-add-pos = 1 and 1 transmission layer.
+- FRC parameters are specified in table A.3-2 for FR1 PUSCH with transform precoding disabled, UL-DMRS-add-pos = 1 and 1 transmission layer.

-The parameters for the reference measurement channels are specified in table A.3-3 for FR1 PUSCH performance requirements with transform precoding disabled, UL-DMRS-add-pos = 0 and 2 transmission layers.
+- FRC parameters are specified in table A.3-3 for FR1 PUSCH with transform precoding disabled, UL-DMRS-add-pos = 0 and 2 transmission layers.

-The parameters for the reference measurement channels are specified in table A.3-4 for FR1 PUSCH performance requirements with transform precoding disabled, UL-DMRS-add-pos = 1 and 2 transmission layers.
+- FRC parameters are specified in table A.3-4 for FR1 PUSCH with transform precoding disabled, UL-DMRS-add-pos = 1 and 2 transmission layers.